TheWidlarzGroup/react-native-video/README.md

  - Currently only supports MP4 export
  - Currently only supports exporting to user's cache directory with a generated UUID filename.
  - User will need to remove the saved video through their Photos app
- - Works with cached videos as well.
-(Checkout video-caching example)
  - If the video is has not began buffering (e.g. there is no internet connection) then the save function will throw an error.
  - If the video is buffering then the save function promise will return after the video has finished buffering and processing.